coq-tactician/coq-tactician-api/datasets/current/README.md

 with limited memory or slow hard-disks this will lead to performance degradations while accessing the dataset.
 Experiments show that due to the high decompression speed of the image's LZ4 compression algorithm, mounting is almost always preferrable to unpacking.
-Nevertheless, if you wich to unpack, you can
+Nevertheless, if you wish to unpack, you can
 run:

     unsquashfs -dest dataset/ dataset.squ